Near-resonance Light Scattering from a High-density, Ultracold Atomic $^{87}$Rb Gas: Experimental Approach

 \section{Experimental Approach}

-A schematic of the experimental apparatus is shown in Fig. 1, and the main optical excitation transitions used in the present experiments are shown in Fig. 2.
-In Fig. 1, the main focus of the instrumentation is an optical dipole trap formed in the focal region of a carbon-dioxide ($CO_{2}$) laser.
+A schematic diagram of the experimental apparatus is shown in Fig. 1, and the main optical excitation transitions used in the present experiments are shown in Fig. 2.
+In Fig. 1, the main focus of the instrumentation is an optical dipole trap formed in the focal region of a carbon-dioxide ($CO_{2}$) laser beam.
 A 40 MHz acousto optical modulator (AOM) is used to switch and to direct approximately 50 W of the 100 W $CO_{2}$ laser output to the trapping region.
-The trapping beam is focussed to a radial spot size of $\sim$ 55 $\mu m$, and associated Rayleigh range of $z_{R}$ $\sim$ 750 $\mu m$.
+The trapping beam is focussed to a radial spot size of $\sim$ 55 $\mu m$, and an associated Rayleigh range of $z_{R}$ $\sim$ 750 $\mu m$.
 Because the operating trap wavelength of 10.6 $\mu m$ is far longer than those of the Rb resonance transitions, the dipole force is closely proportional to the static dipole polarizability of atomic Rb; the trap is then referred to as a quasistatic electric dipole trap (QUEST) \cite{Grimm}.
 The trap depth is approximately 650 $\mu K$, and has associated measured trap angular frequencies $\omega_{z}$ = $2\pi \cdot 50$ rad/s and $\omega_{r}$ = $2\pi \cdot 1300$ rad/s.
 As described in detail elsewhere \cite{parametric1}, the QUEST is loaded with atoms that have been collected from a surrounding thermal Rb vapor and cooled in an overlapping magneto optical trap (MOT).
-The QUEST atoms are initially loaded into the lower energy F = 1 hyperfine component of the Rb ground level.
-Following QUEST loading, the MOT lasers and magnetic fields are shut off, and the atoms in the dipole trap collisionally thermalize to a temperature of approximately 65 $\mu$K. After this natural thermalization process, approximately 15 $\%$ of the atoms originally in the MOT have been transferred to the QUEST.
+The QUEST atoms are initially loaded from the MOT into the lower energy F = 1 hyperfine component of the Rb ground level.
+Following QUEST loading, the MOT lasers and magnetic fields are shut off, and the atoms in the dipole trap collisionally thermalize to a temperature of approximately 65 $\mu$K. After this natural thermalization process, approximately 15 $\%$ of the atoms originally in the MOT have been transferred to the QUEST; this amounts to around 5 million atoms.
 Measurements of the QUEST characteristics, after the hold period, by absorption imaging, parametric resonance, and the measured number of atoms transferred show a sample with peak density about 5 $\cdot$ 10$^{13}$ $atoms/cm^{3}$ and a temperature of $T_{o}$ = 65 $\mu K$.
+The transverse Gaussian radius is $9.6 \mu m$, while the longitudinal radius (the Rayleigh length) is $230 \mu m$.
 The 1/e lifetime of the confined atoms is greater than 5 s, limited by background gas collisions.